sduduzog/sduduzog.github.io/content/blog/2020-08-19-hactoberfest-is-coming.md

 To put this simply, with a quick example.
 One of the pull requests I submitted for the 2019 hacktoberfest challenge was editing a README for just explaining steps to setup firebase on an android app.
 Just that one page, and I had contributed to open source, 3 more similar pull requests sent out and I had completed the challenge thus receiving my 2019 hacktoberfest swag.

 ![A screenshot from a merged pull request showing edits on a readme file on github](/img/2020-08-19-16_49_14-added-firebase-setup-steps-for-android-by-sduduzog-·-pull-request-21-·-janoodle.png "One of the pull requests submitted")

+Now I don't know about you guys, but I love free stuff.